California State Route 18: History

 Much of SR 18 has been signed since 1917, with the portion north of Big Bear Lake dating from 1933.
 Since 1963, State Route 18 has generally been legislatively defined as from Interstate 10 to State Route 138 going through San Bernardino through Waterman Canyon and near Big Bear Lake and Victorville.
 However, the section from Interstate 10 to present-day State Route 210 was never built, although it was designated as Legislative Route 26 in 1916 and Legislative Route 275 in 1959.
 In 1944, prior to the construction of I-10, the southern terminus of SR 18 began at the intersection of E Street and Colton Avenue.
 It proceeded northward along E Street to Highland Avenue, turned eastward to Sierra Avenue, and northward into the foothills.
 In 1964, SR 18 was rerouted from the northern side of Big Bear Lake to the southern side along the former routing of SR 38 and lost its Legislative Route 43 designation.
 In 1984, the portion of SR 18 running concurrently with Interstate 15 in Victorville was removed from the legislative definition.
 In 1991, SR 18 was rerouted to Lakeview Drive and out of the downtown area of Big Bear Lake city proper, and this is now a business route of SR 18.

 Before 1964, SR 18 continued south of San Bernardino to Lakewood, via La Cadena Drive, Magnolia Avenue, 6th Street, Pomona-Rincon Road, Santa Ana Canyon Road, Lincoln Avenue, Carson Street and Lakewood Boulevard.
 When freeways were constructed, SR 18 was routed on what is now Interstate 215 and State Route 91 as well as Lakewood Boulevard.
 SR 18 then ran concurrently with State Route 19 to the western terminus of U.S. Route 6 in Long Beach.

 Major intersections

+Business loop

+State Route 18 Business (SR 18 Bus.) is a short business route of California State Route 18 in Big Bear Lake.
+It provides access to The Village, Big Bear Lake's downtown, as Village Drive and Pine Knot Avenue.
+It follows the former routing of its parent route.